-Then, in 1987, John Teeling, direct descendant of Walter, bought an industrial alcohol plant in Cooley and converted it to a whiskey distillery.
+Then in 1987, John Teeling, a direct descendant of Walter, bought an industrial alcohol plant and converted it to a distillery.
 Cooley launched in 1989, becoming the first new Irish distillery of the 20th century.
-Keeping the business in the family, John was joined at Cooley by his son’s Jack and Stephen but it wasn’t long before the big boys came knocking once again.
-Cooley was sold to Beam Incorporated in 2011 but the family weren’t finished and negotiated some 16,000 casks of ages whiskey as part of the sale.
-This stock was put to good use by Jack who used it to launch the new Teeling Whiskey brand in 2012.
+Keeping the business in the family, John was joined at Cooley by his sons Jack and Stephen but it wasn’t long before the big boys came knocking once again.
+Cooley was sold to Beam Incorporated in 2011 but the family weren’t going to be frozen out this time.
+16,000 casks of aged whiskey were negotiated as part of the sale.
+The stock was put to good use by Jack who used it to launch the new Teeling Whiskey brand in 2012.

-Jack was then joined in his new venture by his brother Stephen and the two got to work on the next phase of the masterplan… By 2015, a new Teeling Distillery was completed on Newmarket Square, a mere stones throw from the site of Walters original distillery some 233 years before.
-Today, the Teeling name is once more playing a significant role in the story of Dublin distilling.
+Jack was joined in his new venture by brother Stephen and the two got to work on the next phase of the masterplan.
+By 2015, their new Teeling Distillery was completed on Newmarket Square, a mere stones throw from the site of Walter’s original distillery 233 years before.
+The Teeling name is once more playing a significant role in the story of Dublin distilling.

 Smell: Vanilla.
 Buttery Pastry & Dark Chocolate – Pain Au Choc, Caramel, Lemon and Lime, Pepper and Cream.

 Taste: Honey, Vanilla, Cream, Salted Caramel, Strawberry, Raspberry, Pepper and Spicy Oak.

 Thoughts: This is a well-priced, higher strength Irish whiskey.
 Something which isn’t as common as you’d like to think.